 Given that plastic grasses are petrochemical products, mostly made in China, shipped around the world, have laborious installation protocols and last only 10-15 years, the carbon footprint is absolutely enormous.

 The Bowling Greens

 The surface area of the two bowling greens is about 3,200sq.m.
-This is a considerable-sized tract of common land planned to be turned into a putting park.
+This is a vast stretch of common land planned to be turned into a putting park.

 If we were to extrapolate these ratios and proportions and apply them to the Bowling Greens and allow for only 75% of the surface area to be covered, this would mean using the rough equivalent of 160 tonnes of hardcore.

 This would be just to create a level surface - forming hills and hummocks would require additional hardcore.
 And bear in mind, this is before a single blade of plastic grass has entered the site.

 The ‘Putt in the Park’ project has recently attracted much greater scrutiny from the public at large and the ‘38 Degrees’ petition, protesting the project, is just under 2000 signatories - not bad for a first week!